Prepare for the Future of Fashion: Comply, Transform, and Lead

 - Data Management Challenges

-And be aware of several and diverse requirements obligations according to:
+And be aware of several diverse requirements and obligations according to:

 - EPR Legislation